outdoorbits/little-backup-box/README.md

 <img src="https://i.imgur.com/N8ZOskp.jpg" width="800"/>

-You can order an assembled and ready-to-use Tomodachi board via [Gumroad](https://gum.co/tomodachi).

 ## Installation

 1. Create a bootable SD card with the latest version of Raspberry Pi OS Lite for use with Little Backup Box.